brodieaustin/poisoned-well-novel/poisoned-well.md

 "That's hardly fair, after all of these years, father," Quill said, moving to sit in the one of the chairs at the table near the Father.
 Manan could not decipher whether or not Quill meant that the FAther was his father, or was simply carrying some kind of joke too far.
 But she was also preoccupied with studying this new version of Quill, or was this Hirath now?

 He still seemed amused and slightly removed, but his face wore a much easier look and his body seemed less tensed up.
 Seeing this more natural and relaxed posture made Manan realize how comical his hunched, crippled act had been.
-The Father, howver, was fluttering around the cell, wringing his hands, muttering, "He returned and he wasn't meant to return.
+The Father, howver, was fluttering around the cell, wringing his hands, muttering, "He returned and he was not meant to return.
 How can this be.
 Where are the guards?
 Mouseling, Mouseling, go fetch the guards."

 "No, stay 'Mouseling'.
 I have a story to tell that I think you will enjoy.
 Is your mouseling able to sit and enjoy a story father, or is obliged to work to death, like so many of your subjects before?"